 Grab our FREE Christmas story prompts to use this December.
 They are designed for Kindergarten and grade one but could easily be used by older grades.
 There are a variety of prompts to get your students writing and a whole page of story starters.
-Download your set today.
+Download your set for free at the end of this email, or join Simply Kinder + to download it instantly here.

 This activity works well with these resources: